J. J. Walser Jr. House: Teague occupancy

 Anne Teague and her husband Hurley acquired the building in either 1969 or 1970.
 Anne Teague recalled that the couple did not know about the house's historical status when they bought the house, saying that, after having cared for white families' children in Atlanta, she had just wanted to have her own house.
 As Anne said, "This is my dream house from a child."
 At the time, the interior was decorated in a black-and-white palette.
 The Teagues lived there with their son Johnny and five nephews and nieces.
 Hurley Teague helped preserve the Walser House prior to his death in 1997.
 Among other changes, Hurley repainted the interiors and added some wood panels.

 Anne obtained a reverse mortgage on the house in either 1997 or 2003.
 The mortgage was secured by the house's equity; the interest did not need to be repaid until Anne stopped occupying the house.
 By the early 21st century, the house's roof was leaking, and the house's facade was cracking.
 One of the windows on the second floor was covered with a tarp, and the front door was locked behind a gate and had not been used for some time.
 Anne said in 2009 that she did not have enough money to repair the house.
 By then, the Landmarks Preservation Council of Illinois had labeled the building among Illinois's most endangered structures.
 The Teagues' granddaughter Charisse Grossley said that the family had requested help from elected officials, to little avail.
 After exhausting other options, the director of the local organization Eyes on Austin asked the producers of the TV series Extreme Makeover for help fixing the house.

 Landmarks Illinois offered to help Anne Teague refurbish the house after the organization received several complaints about the house's condition.
-At the suggestion of the Frank Lloyd Wright Building Conservancy, in 2017, Anne hired the architecture firm Wiss, Janney, Elstner Associates, Inc. to create a report on the house's condition.
+At the suggestion of the Frank Lloyd Wright Building Conservancy, in 2017, the architecture firm Wiss, Janney, Elstner Associates, Inc. created a pro bono report on the house's condition.
 The firm showed their report to Anne the next year.
 The Wright Building Conservancy visited the house in 2019 to determine how to fix the roof.
 Anne died that year, and the house was subsequently left vacant, as the Teagues' son lived elsewhere.